 SOS – SOS – SOS – SOS

 Why not take a moment and try tapping out SOS with one finger.
-It takes but a few seconds.
+Just a few seconds.
 Dit-dit-dit-dah-dah-dah-dit-dit-dit.
 Can you get the cadence?
-Three letters in telegraphy.
-Three dots, three dashes encapsulating all one’s hope and fear at once.
+Even after some telegraphy training I still can’t get it just right.
+Three letters in Morse Code.
+Three dots, three dashes, encapsulating all of one’s hope and fear.

 A brief regression and now back to the Titanic‘s transmission.
 The ship SS Mount Temple is the first to respond to the distress call asking what is the matter and Philipps informs them that they have struck an iceberg.